-This quick writeup will focus on where Maven stores all the local dependencies locally – which is in the Maven local repository.
+In this tutorial, we'll focus on where Maven stores all the local dependencies locally, which is in the Maven local repository.

-Simply put, when we run a Maven build, all the dependencies of our project (jars, plugin jars, other artifacts) are all stored locally for later use.
+Simply put, when we run a Maven build, the dependencies for our project (jars, plugin jars, other artifacts) are all stored locally for later use.

-Also keep in mind that, beyond just this type of local repository, Maven does support three types of repositories:
+Also keep in mind that, beyond just this type of local repository, Maven supports three types of repositories:

 - Local – Folder location on the local Dev machine